 The District has three kinds of funds: governmental, proprietary and fiduciary.
-Governmental funds include the District's five regular funds (general, debt service, special revenue trust, Head Start and community service) and individual capital project funds as needed.
-The District has one proprietary fund, the food service fund and three fiduciary funds, an agency fund for student and parent organizations, a retiree health insurance fund used to provide for premiums the District has obligated itself related to prior service of retired employees, and a trust fund for scholarships.
+Governmental funds include the District's four regular funds (general, debt service, Head Start and community service) and individual capital project funds as needed.
+The District has one proprietary fund, the food service fund and three fiduciary funds, an agency fund for student organizations, a retiree health insurance fund used to provide for premiums the District has obligated itself related to prior service of retired employees, and a trust fund for scholarships.

 There are two fund financial statements, the balance sheet and the statement of revenues, expenditures and changes in fund balances (operating statement).
-Financial information is presented separately on both the balance sheet and the statement of revenues, expenditures and changes in fund balances for the general fund and the debt service fund as these are considered to be major funds.
-Data for the capital projects, community service fund and Head Start fund is combined into a single, aggregated column.
+Financial information is presented separately on both the balance sheet and the statement of revenues, expenditures and changes in fund balances for the general fund and the capital projects fund as these are considered to be major funds.
+Data for the debt service fund, community service fund and Head Start fund is combined into a single, aggregated column.
 Data for each of these individual non-major funds is provided separately as supplementary information.